Meera-Manikandan/react-sql-teams-chat/README.md

     npm install

-Step 8: Start Server, make sure check your port no on the terminal it may be different for you system.
+Step 8: Start Server, make sure check your port no on the terminal it may be different for your system.

     npm run dev